AliABULIEL/Deep_learning_course/README.md

   5) git clone thee project
   6) cd Deep_learning_course
   7) run the project:

-          1) Enter at the shell % run main.py -t -e -f -t menas train the model
+          1) Enter to the shell `% run main.py -t -e -f` -t means train the model

-                -e means test the model on the test set -f means try TFGSM attack on the trained model \
+                -e means test the model on the test set

+                -f means try TFGSM attack on the trained model

                 -d means try deep fool atttack

                 -h shows hints for flags

                 you have to train the model before test and TFGSM attack*